Who They Are

 The backbone of effective health systems.

-Simply put, without frontline health workers, there would be no health care for millions of children and their families in the developing world.
+Simply put, without frontline health workers, there would be no health services for millions of children and their families in the low- and middle-income countries.

 Frontline health workers provide immunizations and treat common infections.
 They also help families identify conditions which require higher levels of care and provide a link to that referral care.
 Families rely on these workers as trusted sources of information who have valuable skills in preventing, treating and managing a variety of leading killers including diarrhea, pneumonia, malaria, HIV and tuberculosis.
 Frontline health workers are also increasingly critical to addressing diseases like diabetes and heart disease that impact the health and productivity of adults around the world.
 Primarily women, they have become a true force for good, revered in the communities they serve.

-Simply put, without frontline health workers, there would be no health care for millions of families in the developing world.
+Simply put, without frontline health workers, there would be no health services for millions of families in low- and middle-income countries.
 The new Frontline Health Workers Coalition is urging greater and more strategic investment in frontline health workers.
 The longer we wait, the more lives we will lose, and the opportunities for improved health, higher education levels, economic growth and prosperity will be squandered.